wallarm/product-documentation/docs/latest/admin-en/configure-parameters-en.md

     This parameter can be set inside the http, server, and/or location blocks.

+### wallarm_srv_include

+Specifies the path to the configuration file for [API Specification Enforcement](../api-specification-enforcement/overview.md).
+This file is included with all deployment artifacts by default, and usually no changes are needed.

+However, if you use an [NGINX-based Docker image with a custom `nginx.conf`](installation-docker-en.md#run-the-container-mounting-the-configuration-file), you must specify this directive and place the file at the specified path.

+The directive is available from release 4.10.7 onwards.

+!!! info
+    The parameter is configured inside the http block only.

+    **Default value**: `/etc/nginx/wallarm-apifw-loc.conf;`.

 ### wallarm_stalled_worker_timeout

 Sets the time limit for processing a single request for an NGINX worker in seconds.